sommsomu/test/README.md

-# test
+# Sample
-This is test repository for the MLOPs session
+This is sample repository for the MLOPs session